furasesa/furasesa.github.io/_pages/about.md

 ---

 <p>
-  I am Angga Wahyu Prasetia, a System Engineer with a Bachelor’s degree in Marine Engineering from ITS and over seven years of experience in mechanical design, control systems, embedded software, and systems integration.
+  I am Angga Wahyu Prasetia (“Angga”), a multidisciplinary Design Engineer and System Engineer with a Bachelor’s degree in Marine Engineering from ITS and over seven years of experience in mechanical design, control systems, embedded software, and systems integration.
 </p>
 <ul>
   <li><strong>3D CAD &amp; FEA</strong><br>